 Russian market of Mergers and Acquisitions

-At the same time, the Russian M&A market remains one of the most effective tools for business development.
-Such transactions help, first of all, to expand the business, increase its profitability and competitiveness.
-Often, deals are made by companies that have their own resources to expand production or invest in development.
+At the same time, the Russian market of mergers and acquisitions remains one of the most effective tools for business development.
+Such transactions help, to expand the business, increase its profitability and competitiveness.
+Often, deals are concluded by companies that have their own resources to expand production or invest in development.